android606/ultimate_mcp_server_windows/README.md

 ## Security Considerations

-When deploying and operating the LLM Gateway, consider the following security aspects:
+When deploying and operating the Ultimate MCP Server, consider the following security aspects:

 1.  **API Key Management:**
     *   **Never hardcode API keys** in your source code.